 By Sammy Massie

-It was a great and wonderful day to praise the Lord.
+What a wonderful day to worship and praise the Lord.

 By Lacey Cantrell